bheimbu/evolutionary_ecology/docs/source/second_week.rst

               - Complete all **exercises** and **questions** by hand with pen and paper!
               - We will discuss them either in the afternoon or tomorrow morning.

-              - Do no forget to include your name or initals!

         .. tab:: Exercise 1

            1. Draw by hand all unrooted tree topologies that are possible for four taxa (A, B, C, D).